mikeshardmind/discord-scheduler/README.md

 even at the scale of some of the largest discord bots.

 If you have a case where it does or would like to request an additional backend, open an issue.

+(There are also reasons related to specific durability gurantees which I have not yet documented, but intend to make)

 ## Alternative data backends and serializers?